mehrighafar/shape_control_DLO_2/README.md

 ### Built Simulation Environment

 The simulation environment is an executable file built by Unity.
-In both 2D and 3D environment, the ends of the DLO are grasped by two grippers which can translate and rotate.
+In both 2D and 3D environments, the ends of the DLO are grasped by two grippers which can translate and rotate.

 Both the control rate and the data collection rate are 10 Hz.

-The manipulated DLO is with a length of 0.5m and a diameter of 1cm.
+The manipulated DLO has a length of 0.5m and a diameter of 1cm.

 #### Coordinate